SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Incident_Tracking_Configuration_Tutorial.md

    > - To: [ai@skyline.be](mailto:ai@skyline.be)
    > - Body:
    >   - Dojo account: Clearly mention the email address you use to sign into your Dojo account, especially if you are using a different email address to send this email.
-   >   - Attachment: Add a screenshot of the amplifiers you have set in alarm and of the corresponding alarm group.
+   >   - Attachment: Add a screenshot of the alarm group and the amplifier alarms it contains.
    >
    > Upon successful validation, you will be awarded 75 DevOps Points.